 9. When the PCE is up and running at level 1, restore the reporting database backup.
 Run this command on the node where you took the backup.

-sudo -u ilo-pce illumio-pce-db-management report restore --file pcereportdb-dump.tar.gz sudo -u ilo-pce illumio-pce-db-management traffic migrate sudo -u ilo-pce illumio-pce-db-management traffic restore --file trafficdb-backup.tar.gz
+\$ sudo -u ilo-pce illumio-pce-db-management report restore --file pcereportdb-dump.tar.gz

 10 On one of the coordinator nodes, migrate the traffic database.
 This will create the data-base on the coordinator node.